CBD for Stress?

 How Stress Hurts Us Physically

 The ECS exists in abundance in all four of the above mentioned systems, so it stands to reason that phytocannabinoids like CBD can affect those areas.
 There is also evidence that stress damages neurons to a point of actually shrinking the brain.
 If that is not a physical repercussion to stress then what is?
-Many studies show that neurons can regenerate and that CBD even helps with neurogenesis, the regeneration of neurons.
+Many studies show that neurons can regenerate.
 If stress increases our blood pressure and heart rate, then it increases the likelihood of heart attacks and other cardiovascular problems.
 We have every reason to treat stress and anxiety beyond just wanting to live happier lives.

 Traditional Methods of Treating Stress